-- Maintain control of any incarcerated individuals who may be under your supervision.
-Take your sign in sheets with you, count, and verify by checking their IDs. - 2.
-Follow staff directions at all times. - Report any damage, emergency, medical needs, etc., to staff immediately.
+- I. Maintain control of anyone who may be under your supervision.
+Take your sign in sheets with you, count, and verify by checking IDs. - 2.
+Follow staff directions at all times. - 3.
+Report any damage, emergency, medical needs, etc., to staff immediately.